dhermes/postgresql-partition-proxy/README.md

 # PPP: PostgreSQL Partition Proxy

-This is an attempt to show a small proof of concept where a single PostgreSQL can be used as a pass through into multiple distinct physical shards.
+This is an attempt to show a small proof of concept where a single PostgreSQL instance can be used as a pass through into multiple distinct physical shards.
 The use case is multitenant systems where the data can easily be sharded by tenant.
 Using PostgreSQL foreign data wrappers, we can

 - Map a tenant onto a PostgreSQL schema in a straightforward way
 - Home the data for the tenant / schema on a single physical shard